ruzickap/container-build/README.md

 ### Generic

 - Multiple Dockerfile files in one repository
-- Multi-arch container images for each Dockerfile
+- [not done] Multi-arch container images for each Dockerfile
 - Image should be signed ([cosign](https://github.com/sigstore/cosign))
 - SBOM should be generated
-- Build process should never overwrite existing tags (1.2.3) in container repository (doesn't apply for "latest" or "pr-")
+- Build process should never overwrite existing tags (1.2.3) in container repository (doesn't apply for "latest" or "br-")
-- Container image should be scanned for "Critical" vulnerabilities
+- Container image should be scanned for "Critical" vulnerabilities before it is pushed to container registry
-- Container scan failed (how to progress even when there are CRITICAL vulnerabilities in the container)
+- There should be a way to push container to registry also with CRITICAL vulnerabilities (how to progress when there are CRITICAL vulnerabilities which can not be fixed "immediately")
   - Set `container_image_vulnerability_checks=false`

 ### Tag specific

-- I want to build test container (with specific tag like `myc-hello-kubernetes:5.1.2-test1` with expiration date)
-- I want to build test container for specific PR with expiration date
+- I want to build test container for specific PR / branch with expiration date
-- I want to build only `latest` tag manually?
+- I want to build only `latest` tag manually (form `main` branch)
-- `latest` tag should be built only form `main` branch...
 - Newly released images must create/update following tags in container repository (example):
   - `1`
   - `1.2`
-  - `1.2.0`
+  - `1.2.1`
   - `latest`

 ## Local tests